madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 The first one says "is there an academic ancestarial connection between Robin Milner and I and if so who?".
-The second one says "is Alan Turing my academic ancestor" and the third one is the same question but for David Wheeler.
+The second one says "is Alan Turing my academic ancestor?" and the third one is the same question but for David Wheeler.

 Another appeal of Datalog can be seen in these queries.
-See how the first query varies the binding in different uses of the same predicate.
-In Datalog, everything is really just relations (hence the name relational programming).
+Datalog is mostly relations (hence the name relational programming).
 This means there are no inherent inputs and outputs.
-You can leave a variable in place of the knowledge you want to know and the system fills it for you.
-This often means you can write a program for a particular input and output relationship in mind and you get the opposite program for free.
+That's why we can fill in or leave out either parameter of `academicAncestor`.
+You leave a variable in place of the knowledge you want to know and the system fills it for you.
+This also means you can write a program for a particular input and output relationship in mind and you get the opposite program for free.

 ## Evaluating a Datalog